-The Boston Hassle is a music blog and Boston events guide.
-There are many, many other music blogs out there, and many other Boston events blogs.
-We are different because we are interested in serving as a guide to, and never ending quest for underground sounds, films and things.
+The Boston Hassle website/webzine is a music/art/film blog, and Boston & surrounding areas (we stand with all of NEW ENGLAND) events guide.
+There are many, many other music, and art, and film blogs out there, and many other Boston events blogs.
+We are different because we are interested in serving as a guide to, and never ending quest for underground sounds (American and from everywhere else), film, art, and thangs.
 Psych, punk, weird, pop, electronic, loud, experimental, and awesome music with one eye looking back and the other forward is what you will find here.
-Also, Psychotronic and art flicks, and comments.
 Boston happenings, suggestions, and ideas we will spurt.
 We're also big proponents of all ages music events.
 High and low brow smashed to pieces and forever mixed together.
-Boston Hassle is written by many great musicians and writers from Boston, spearheaded by the Boston Compass and Bodies of Water Shows.
+Boston Hassle is written by many great musicians, artists, writers, and enthusiasts from the Boston area and well beyond.

 » VIEW BLOG Boston Hassle's

 U.V.
 PROTECTION's 1st album CONSUMER MATERIAL, a lost Boston underground music treasure from 10 years ago!

 UV PROTECTION came out of a scene centered around Mass Art (the public Massachusetts College of Art) that was fostered by show booker/label head/ party thrower, Ben Sisto, himself a Mass Art student.
 From there the band exploded into the basements and many other odd spaces all over the Boston area.
 Based primarily out of Somerville, and part of the 440R Collective based just outside of Union Sq., they might possibly have been the most popular band in Boston underground music leading up to and during the time surrounding their 1st album, CONSUMER MATERIAL.
 They may also be the last Somerville performers to achieve such popularity.